https://invisible-island.net/ncurses/man/

 The "new curses" library offers the programmer a terminal-independent

-means of reading keyboard and mouse input and updating character-cell
+means of reading keyboard and mouse input and writing to character-cell

 replaces the curses libraries from System V Release 4 Unix ("SVr4") and